 Commencement is a time of celebration, commemoration, and recognition of our graduates’ accomplishments.
-We strive to ensure each student and guest has an exceptional experience while visiting our campus for commencement, so do not hesitate to contact us with any questions you may have.
-We are honored to be a part of this special day for our students and their guests and are here to help in any way we can.
+We strive to ensure each student has an exceptional experience.
+We are honored to be a part of this special day for our students and their families.
+Please don’t hesitate to contact us with any questions you may have.

 UO Tradition (History)

 The first University Commencement ceremony occurred on June 14, 1878, in the top floor atrium of the former Deady Hall (now referred to as University Hall).
 The ceremony was attended by around six hundred people and consisted of student orations followed by an address by the president of the Board of Regents.